codekitchen/dinghy/README.md

 # dinghy

-Faster, safer Docker on OS X with Vagrant.
+Faster, friendlier Docker on OS X with Vagrant.

 ## install